lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 If you see a pop-up saying "Maven build scripts found" after opening the repository as an IntelliJ project, click Skip since we want to use Gradle instead of Maven in this setup.

 ![](../../../../../img/intellij/skip_maven_build.png)

-To reduce the time spent indexing the repository upon startup, exclude any large directories that do not contain files that are relevant to you.
-For example, you should exclude any `node_modules` directories.
-These exclusions will take effect the next time you open IntelliJ so that indexing does not take longer than about thirty seconds.

 ## Importing Gradle Project